alekgr/notesviewer/README.md

 - Added root note verification
 - Updated the check command to include the new root note verification
 - Fixed --help to display notesviewer name correctly

+0.9.5
+- Changed the default editor to vi
+- Added cyan, magenta and grey color options
+- Changed some of the default colors
+- Added note naming convention with approved characters
+- Fixed display command bug when inserting with : character
+- Notes root path and config are in the same location now
+- Added profile, add_profile, show_profies, switch_profile commands for profile managment
 ```

 ## Contributing